captbrando/hackingbrando/Branden, the Human.md

 ## Nuance and Errata

 **I am analytical**, which means that I ask lots of questions and want to understand your point of view.
 If you make an assertion, be prepared to back it up with data.
-[Weasel words](https://en.wikipedia.org/wiki/Weasel_word) make me believe you didn't do your research and are operating on gut instinct.
+[Weasel words](https://en.wikipedia.org/wiki/Weasel_word) make me think you didn't do your research and are operating on gut instinct.

 **Humans stating opinions as facts** are a trigger for me.
 I appreciate reputable references.

 **When I ask you to do something that feels poorly defined** you should ask me to clarify.
 Sometimes I jump ahead without fully explaining myself.
-Questions can save us all time and effort.
+Questions can save us all time and effort (pull the *andon* cord).

 **I am a planner,** and like to work backwards end-state deliverables with actions, names, and dates.
 I hold people accountable to dates and do not tolerate a last minute miss.
 If dates need to be adjusted, communicate it early.

 **I have trust issues with numbers that don't look real or don't add up,** which means that I may often ask you to show your work like your third grade math teacher did.
-It's not for partial credit, it's so I can understand how you got to those numbers.
+It's not for partial credit, it's so I can understand from the bottom up.

 **Ask assertive versus tell assertive.** When you need me to do something, ask me.
 I respond incredibly well to ask assertiveness (“Branden, can you help with < TASK >?”).
 I respond poorly to being told what to do (“Branden, do < TASK >”).
 Unless there is an imminent threat to life and property, in which case, feel free to tell me to move.